 - Coconut Milk

 Fill your cup about 3/4 full of ice.
 Add strawberries.
-For additional strawberry flavor, you can smash the strawberries on the bottom of your cup before filling them with ice.
+For additional strawberry flavor, you can muddle the strawberries on the bottom of your cup before filling them with ice.
+You can get my mason jar lids and metal straw here.

-Then fill your cup 3/4 with the white crab-strawberry juice and 1/4 with coconut milk.
+Then fill your cup 3/4 with the white cran-strawberry juice and 1/4 with coconut milk.
 Stir and enjoy!!

 To get that much-desired ombre effect, you may even try pouring the coconut milk first (most dense) and then pouring the juice on top.
 You’ll want to eventually stir it to drink, but it does make for a cool pretty effect.